-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, (Hebrews 1:1)
+God, who at various times and in various ways spoke in time past to the fathers by the prophets, (Hebrews 1:1)

-Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ before the world began, (II Timothy 1:9)
+who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, (II Timothy 1:9)

 The Servant of the Lord is an elect Man, a chosen vessel.
 Every member of the Servant of the Lord was designated before the events of the first chapter of Genesis came into being.
 When we do the work of the Lord we do not just march forth, the results springing up through means of our own wisdom and energy.
 Rather we go out seeking the mind of the Spirit of God who, in turn, is working in terms of the will of the Father.
 Isn’t this what the Book of Acts teaches us?

-. . .
-And the Lord added to the church daily such as should be saved.
+praising God and having favor with all the people.
+And the Lord added to the church daily those who were being saved.
 (Acts 2:47)

 The above verse reveals the role of God’s sovereignty in the imparting of belief to hearers of the Word of God.

-Now when they had gone throughout Phrygia and the region of Galatia, and were forbidden of the Holy Ghost to preach the word in Asia, After they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not [did not permit them].
-(Acts 16:6,7)
+Now when they had gone through Phrygia and the region of Galatia, they were forbidden by the Holy Spirit to preach the word in Asia.

-For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+“for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 (Acts 18:10)

-Consider the expression, "I have much people in this city."
+Consider the expression, “I have many people in this city.”

 The Servant of the Lord already is perfect and glorified in the sight of God.
 “Behold My Servant, whom I uphold.” “ Behold Him,” God commands us, “because I have called Him in righteousness.
 I will hold His hand, and will keep Him, and give Him for a covenant of the people, for a light of the nations of the earth.”